SamSverko/dev-learning/mongodb.md

 - Indexes will be updated.
 - Entries in the `oplog` will be added.
 - Natural order means the order in which documents were inserted.
+- When using `deleteOne` make sure your predicate matches only one document.

+---

+### Chapter 3: Admin backend

+#### Introduction to chapter 3

+- Read concerns
+- Join collections using expressive `$lookup`.
+- Perform bulk operations.
+- Clean data.

+#### Read concerns

+- Represent different levels of "read isolation".
+- Can be used to specify a consistent view of the database.
+- Default read concern is `local` meaning it reads only from the primary node.
+- Read concern of `majority` it can claim that the data returned has been replicated to a majority of nodes in the replica set.
+However it might return slightly stale data.
+- `nearest` is a read preference, not a read concern.

+#### Bulk writes

+- This is a series of writes at once.
+- `bulkWrite([{}, {}, {}])`.
+Bulk all data into an array of documents for the Mongo driver to update one after another.
+That way you only send one request to the database, limiting the latency of the entire operation.
+- Will end execution after first write failure.
+- Append `{ordered: false}` when you don't need the queries to be executed in order.
+This executes the writes in parallel.

+---

+### Chapter 4: Resiliency

+#### Introduction to chapter 4

+- Application resilience and robustness.

+#### Connection pooling

+- Reusing database connections.
+- Establishing a connection, it takes time and resources.
+- Pooling reduces the overhead of creating database connections.
+- By default, the Mongo driver will create 100 connections to share.
+- Using pooling, subsequent requests appear faster to the client.
+- The connection pool will not persist after the client is terminated.
+- Connection pools are specific to a database client, and the number of connections in the pool is declared when the client is initialized.

+#### Robust client configuration

+- Always specify a `wtimeout` with majority of writes.
+- `wtimeout` of `majority` waits for responses from majority of replica set nodes.
+- For a `w: majority` should always have a `wtimeout`.
+Example: `{w: 'majority', wtimeout: 5000}`.
+- **Always** handle the `serverSelectionTimeout` errors.
+You passively monitor the health of all servers.
+- `wtimeout` is only relevant when using a Write Concern more durable than `w: 1`. `wtimeout` does not affect the size of the connection pool, the durability of the Read Concern, or the execution of a bulk write.

+#### Error handling

+- Distributed system often prone to network issues.
+- Concurrent systems often encounter duplicate key errors.
+- Duplicate key errors, handle if there is a duplicate key.
+	- Create a new `_id` and retry the write.
+- Timeout error, use the try/catch block to execute queries that time out.
+This is dependent on the durability and speed requirements of the query itself.
+	- Lower the write concern value, or increase the `wtimeoutMS`.
+- Write concern error, when we request a concern that cannot be fulfilled by the cluster.
+	- Lower the write concern value.

+#### Principle of least privilege

+- Every program and every privileged user of the system should operate using the least amount of privilege necessary to complete the job.
+- Consider what kinds of users and what permissions they will have.